 Traditional Inflammation Treatments & Their Side Effects

-- Bone diseases such as osteoporosis
+- Bone disease (such as osteoporosis)

-- Metabolic disorder complications such as type 2 diabetes.
+- Metabolic disorder complications (such as type 2 diabetes)

-- Neurological disorders such as Alzheimer’s and Parkinson’s.
+- Neurological disorders (such as Alzheimer’s and Parkinson’s)

 The list goes on and on, and the range of pharmaceutical treatments for inflammation is not getting any better!
 Moreover, non-steroidal anti-inflammatory drugs (NSAIDs) are the most common pharmaceutical treatment for inflammation.
 These include:

 How Can CBD Help With Inflammation?

 The simple answer is to change our diets and increase our Omega 3 index levels.
 However, the solution isn’t as basic as that for an increasing percentage of Americans, because major diet change is no simple feat.
 CBD is long associated with anti-inflammatory and immune supportive qualities, and the clamor for this cannabinoid has increased significantly given its widespread availability.

 The two main cannabinoid receptors in your nervous system are CB1 and CB2.
 While THC is more effective when dealing with CB1 (controls perception, mood, sleep, memory, and appetite), CBD has a greater impact on the CB2 receptor (affects the immune system).

-The Research on CBD
+Research on CBD for Inflammation Response

 Arguably the most exciting studies relating to CBD and inflammation have shown that it is the strongest of all anti-inflammatory options, beating off stiff competition from Omega-3, vitamin C, and various antioxidants.